The Lattin Lab at Louisiana State University

 To some people the house sparrow is a cute little bird.
 To others it is an invasive species that competes with native birds, like Eastern bluebirds, for nesting sites.
 To me, they are an invaluable resource that allows me to improve our understanding of the impact of stress on animals and humans.

-I am a post-doctoral associate at Yale University.
+I am a new Assistant Professor at Louisiana State University, and I'm thrilled to be starting my own lab after many years of graduate school and postdoctoral training.
 The focus of my research is to understand how different neurotransmitters and hormones help animals successfully choose mates, raise young, escape from predators, and survive harsh winters and other challenging conditions.
 The hormone and neurotransmitter pathways I study are very similar in all vertebrate animals, from fish to birds to mammals, so sparrow research can help us understand how these systems work in humans and other animals.
 One of the major areas of my research is the stress response.
 While stress helps animals and humans survive and cope with challenges, too much stress is bad and causes health problems.
 Yet we still don’t have a clear understanding of how and why stress switches from being helpful to harmful, or why some individuals, or some species, are relatively resilient to the negative effects of stress while others are more vulnerable.
 To address these questions, my research uses a combination of lab and field studies, and techniques from hormone sampling to brain imaging.

 Understanding stress in wild animal populations is important because stressors like habitat destruction, climate change, and species invasions now affect most, if not all, animal species.
 Knowing more about how these different kinds of stressors affect animals may allow us to save some species that might otherwise go extinct.
 Stress is also a major risk factor for depression, heart disease, drug abuse, and suicide in humans. ~8% of Americans will experience post-traumatic stress disorder at some point in their lives.
 Understanding more about the physiology of stress could help lead to the development of new medicines and procedures to reduce stress in humans and animals.